fosterrath-mila/ift6759/projects/project1/evaluation.md

 generate the intermediary representations you need in the ``prepare_dataloader`` function.
 In any case, that function must return a ``tf.data.Dataset`` object that is ready to generate input tensors for your model.

+As mentioned in the project presentation, your data pipeline will have access to all the imagery during evaluation.
+However, your model's predictions **cannot** rely on "future" imagery.
+This means that given the list of timestamps to generate predictions for, you can only ever use imagery that comes **before (or exactly at)** each of the timestamps.
+We will be heavily penalizing teams that do not respect this rule in their final submission, and we already have scripts in place to detect this.
+If you are unsure about this rule, you can ask a TA for clarifications.

 A configuration dictionary can optionally be used to provide (and keep track of) external hyperparameters for your pipeline's constructor.
 If required, your final submission should include a JSON file named ``eval_user_cfg.json`` in your team's ``code`` folder (see [this page](../../disk-usage.md) for more info